MOSCOW BLOG: Kremlin lays out new rules of the game for post-Trump relations

 That meant there was no diplomacy.
 Everyone was left to wing it, reacting to the damage Trump did as he careened from one disaster to the next car wreck: trade wars, visa bans, detaining immigrants children, ignoring the coronavirus pandemic, treaty withdrawals and so on.
 The last four years have been a diplomatic nightmare.

-And this unpredictability has had serious economic consequences.
-As chief economist at Renaissance Capital Charlie Robertson pointed out in the bne IntelliNews cover story “Brighter Days,” foreign direct investment (FDI) into the US reserved during Trump’s reign leading to a strengthening dollar as major companies eschewed cheaper emerging market bases and moved their factories back home, afraid of the consequences of the break out of a Trumpian trade war that could wreck their investments.
+And this unpredictability had serious economic consequences.
+As chief economist at Renaissance Capital Charlie Robertson pointed out in the bne IntelliNews cover story “Brighter Days”, foreign direct investment (FDI) into the US during Trump’s reign led to a strengthening dollar as major companies eschewed cheaper emerging market bases and moved their factories back home, afraid of the consequences of the break out of a Trumpian trade war that could wreck their investments.

 That is expected to change now and a net $1bn a day will begin to flow out of the US into other markets as before, which will lift emerging markets and at the same time weaken the dollar in the next few years, which is also good for EMs.